 Step 2: Add an EMI scheme

-If you haven't already, then please create a new EMI scheme, you will want to select B Ordinary (Non-Voting) as the share class.
+If you haven't already, then please create a new EMI scheme.
+You will want to select B Ordinary (Non-Voting) as the share class unless otherwise decided.
 To do so click Add new share class under the drop down menu and select the Employee share class.

 Please see this article to help you set up the scheme rules: Which option scheme is right for you?